TUDelft-PRIME-Books/Linear-Algebra/Chapter4/BasisAndDimension.md

 .
 $$

-By taking $x_2$ and $x_3$ as free variables we find that the general solution of this linear system (of one equation in three unknowns) is given by
+By taking $x_2$ and $x_3$ as free variables we find that the general solution to this linear system (of one equation in three unknowns) is given by

 $$
 \left\lbrace